Leonelli/leonelli.github.io/index.md

 <!-- --- -->

+## Work Experience
+### Amazon Applied Scientist Internship - AWS
+Conducted research and developed automated fuzz testing methods to evaluate and ensure data integrity in Amazon S3.

+### Ph.D.
+Candidate at CISPA Helmholtz Center for Information
+Conducting research on functional and security-focused automated fuzz testing for complex system security.

+### Fondazione Bruno Kessler
+Researched secure protocol communication and contributed to application development.

+### Matrix Tech
+Developed a web service to manage gate access and presence tracking on embedded system devices.

+### OGP
+Developed customer-facing websites and integrated new features as part of the web development team.

 ## About me
 Experienced in Computer Science and Cyber Security with over 7 years of experience. \\
 Passionate about software and hardware security staying updated with academia and industry trends for innovative solutions.